MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-user-source-and-target.md

 1. **Check that Microsoft Entra ID is already sending its audit log, and optionally other logs, to Azure Monitor.** Azure Monitor is optional but useful for governing access to apps because Microsoft Entra stores audit events only for up to 30 days in its audit log.
 You can keep the audit data for longer than this default retention period.
 For more information, see [How long does Microsoft Entra ID store reporting data?](~/identity/monitoring-health/reference-reports-data-retention.md).

    You can also use Azure Monitor workbooks and custom queries and reports on historical audit data.
 You can check the Microsoft Entra configuration to see if it's using Azure Monitor, in **Microsoft Entra ID** in the Microsoft Entra admin center, by selecting **Workbooks**.
-If this integration isn't configured and you have an Azure subscription and are at least a security administrator, you can [configure Microsoft Entra ID to use Azure Monitor](~/id-governance/entitlement-management-logs-and-reporting.md).
+If this integration isn't configured and you have an Azure subscription and are at least a Security Administrator, you can [configure Microsoft Entra ID to use Azure Monitor](~/id-governance/entitlement-management-logs-and-reporting.md).

-1. **Make sure only authorized users are in the highly privileged administrative roles in your Microsoft Entra tenant.** Administrators who are at least an identity governance administrator, user administrator, application administrator, cloud application administrator, or privileged role administrator can make changes to users and their application role assignments.
-If you haven't recently reviewed the memberships of those roles, you need a user who's at least a privileged role administrator to ensure that [access review of these directory roles](~/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review.md) has started.
+1. **Make sure only authorized users are in the highly privileged administrative roles in your Microsoft Entra tenant.** Administrators who are at least an Identity Governance Administrator, User Administrator, Application Administrator, Cloud Application Administrator, or Privileged Role Administrator can make changes to users and their application role assignments.
+If you haven't recently reviewed the memberships of those roles, you need a user who's at least a Privileged Role Administrator to ensure that [access review of these directory roles](~/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review.md) has started.

    You should also review the users in Azure roles in subscriptions that hold the Azure Monitor, Logic Apps, and other resources needed for the operation of your Microsoft Entra configuration.